Poplar (East India Road) railway station: Pre grouping (1850-1922)

-London Midland & Scottish Railway (1923-1944)
+London, Midland and Scottish Railway (1923-1944)

-Following the Railways Act 1921, also known as the grouping act, operation of the station fall under the control of the London Midland & Scottish Railway.
+Following the Railways Act 1921, also known as the grouping act, operation of the station fall under the control of the London, Midland and Scottish Railway.

 When the former LBR Poplar station closed in 1926 (then operated by the London & North Eastern Railway), the LMS station became known simply as 'Poplar'.

 Sunday services to Poplar were withdrawn on 29 January 1940.

 The station was badly damaged in the first London Blitz with bomb damage recorded on 20 March, 10 and 11 May 1940.
 It was however an attack on 29 January 1944 that saw the station buildings severely damaged and out of use although access to the platforms was still possible.
 Damage to other stations on the line saw the LMS decide to withdraw the service on 15 May 1944.
 A further attack in June 1944 saw the station further damaged beyond reasonable repair.
 Although replacement bus services operated for a period the station was officially closed on 23 April 1945.